|

 focus to the new standard.
 DDR5 offers faster speeds, better efficiency, and

-bandwidth—making it the clear choice for modern systems.
+more bandwidth—making it the clear choice for modern systems.

-Expect DDR4 Prices to Go Up
+DDR4 Prices Continue to Climb

 As DDR4 production stops and inventory becomes limited, the cost of